 “And then?”
 Xartasia asked.

 “We will build your ships, little aerad.
 We have made our deal.
 The station should have metal and minerals enough to begin.”

-“You said that Devourers is not your name,” she asked at last.
-“Or not your only name, much as mine has become Xartasia.
-As you call the Arcadians by their old names, aerads.
-What do the Devourers call themselves?”
+“You said Devourers is not your name,” Xartasia said at last.
+“Or not your only name, at least, like I have adopted Xartasia.
+And as you call the Arcadians by their old names, aerads.
+So what do the Devourers call themselves?”

-Dhozo finally turned away from the devastation to look at Xartasia.
-He towered over the Arcadian and had to bend at the thick waist to avoid hitting his slick, bald black head on the ceiling.
+Dhozo finally turned away from the devastation outside to regard the fairy.
+He towered over her and had to bend at the waist to avoid hitting his slick, bald head on the ship’s fibersteel ceiling.
 Dhozo bared his multitude of long fangs again.